MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 1. On the **Profile (Role)** page, select the following check boxes:
     - **Enabled** to specify if the related role is visible in the **Available Roles** page for users to choose from.
     - **Use as default profile** to specify the profile that applies to users who are not assigned a specific role.
     - **Disable personalization** to specify if users of the related role can personalize their workspace.
-Note that this applies to users of the profile only.
-In on-premises installations, you can make such as setting for all users in the system.
-For more information, see [To enable or disable personalization (on-premises only)](admin-users-profiles-roles.md#EnablePersonalization).
     - **Show in Role Explorer** to specify if menu items to business features included in the profile are displayed on the **My Business Central** page.
 For more information, see [Finding and Navigating Pages with the Role Explorer](ui-role-explorer.md).

 ## To copy a profile